LiliumOS/LiliumFS-Spec/AlternativeStreams.md

 ## Implementation Specific (Extended) Streams

 1. An implementation may define extended streams that have an id that does not contain the `$` symbol and is not a standard stream name.
-The Phantom Filesystem reserves all stream names that consist of soley ASCII Letters and underscore characters for future use.
+The Phantom Filesystem reserves all stream names that consist of solely ASCII Letters and underscore characters for future use.
 Additionally, special cases of common unique id forms are reserved, as specified below.
 2. An implementation that defines an extended stream may assign meaning to the impl_use bits of the `flags` field of the stream.
 3. Recommended Practice: An implementation SHOULD ensure that extended streams are unique from other stream names, by assigning ids in forms that are likely to be unique, such as Universally Unique Identifiers (Optionally enclosed in braces), Uniform Resource Names with a unique prefix, Object Identifiers, or some other form that is likely to be unique.
 4. The following id forms are reserved by this specification: